srlasher/pdstools/How-to-export-and-use-the-ADM-Datamart.md

 2. Source the dataflow with the **pyModelSnapshots** dataset
 3. Use a Convert shape to only copy over the fields we are interested in
 4. Insert a Filter shape after the source dataset to filter on the models of interest.
 If you filter by rule that would be a condition on **.pyConfigurationName**.
-5. Create a Cassandra dataset (Decision Data Store) as the destination.
-The keys the system shows when saving it (model ID, snapshot time, application) are fine.
+5. Create a dataset as the destination.
+You can use a Cassandra (Decision Data Store) dataset - the keys the system shows when saving it (model ID, snapshot time, application) are fine.
+You can also export to a file dataset, for example one that represents an S3 file system.
-6. Create another Cassandra dataset destination with just the Model ID's.
-This is used to filter the corresponding predictor binning information.
-If you are not planning to export the predictor binning you can skip this.
+6. To restrict the predictor binning to just those models that you have filtered in the above step, create a Cassandra dataset destination with just the Model ID's.
+If you are not planning to export the predictor binning, or you are fine taking all of it, you can skip this.

 There is an exercise in Pega Academy that covers similar steps, modifying the Prediction Studio based export - but that is really equivalent as this feature just generates the data flow that you build for yourself here.
 See [Exporting adaptive model data for external analysis in Pega Academy](https://academy.pega.com/challenge/exporting-adaptive-model-data-external-analysis/v2).